 We commonly perform Stereotactic brain Biopsies under local anesthesia with or without any intravenous sedation.
 Most of the biopsies are performed with the help of CT localization, however, in cases where the lesion cannot be seen on CT, MRI guided biopsies can be done.

-The procedure takes about 3 hours.
+The procedure usally takes about 3 hours.

-A reedy biopsy needle is put into the brain using the coordinates obtained by the computer workstation.
-This is less invasive and much more precise than an open biopsy that requires a craniotomy which involves removing a piece of the skull in order to get access to the brain.
+A reedy biopsy needle is then put into the brain using the coordinates obtained by the computer workstation to the target lesion.
+This is a very less invasive and much more precise than an open biopsy procedure that requires a craniotomy which involves removing of a piece of the skull in order to get access to the brain lesion.